SVCE-ACM/A-December-of-Algorithms-2020/README.md

 #### Problem Statement

   - Tim has lot of tasks to do but there are certain tasks which he must finish before doing others tasks.

-He wants to know the order in which he has to perform these tasks, for that he needs your help cause you are the task master.
+  - He wants to know the order in which he has to perform these tasks, for that he needs your help cause you are the task master.

-  - You are given a directed graph (without any cycle, represented by adjacency list) of tasks where each task is represented using characters (from A to Z) and incoming edge represents that the current task can be done only after doing the previous task.
+  - You are given a directed graph without any cycles, represented by a matrix.

+  - Each index of the matrix represents a task.
+For example index 0 is task A, 1 is task B, 2 is task C and so on.

+  - Each task will have an array of tasks which can be performed only after performing the current task (the character represented by the index is the current task).

   - Implement a function findCompletionOrderOfTasks(list) that finds the order of completion of the tasks.

-  - Here each index of the list represents a character (which is the task name).
-For example index 0 is A, 1 is B, 2 is C and so on.
-Also each task will have an array of tasks which can be performed only after performing the current task.

 ![graph](/src/assets/dag-graph.png)